karimsammouri/karimsammouri/README.md

 <h2>Featured Projects</h2>
 <details>
-  <summary>LLM-Based Threat Modeling Agent with CAPEC Retrieval</summary>
+  <summary>LLM-Based Threat Modeling Tool with CAPEC Retrieval</summary>

   - <a href="https://github.com/karimsammouri/capec_threat_modeling">View project</a>
-  - Large language model (LLM)-based agent that generates a threat model given an unstructured natural-language description of a system
+  - Large language model (LLM)-based tool that generates a threat model given an unstructured natural-language description of a system
   - Built using Flask (Python) for the backend; Chroma for the vector database and CAPEC semantic retrieval; HTML, CSS, and Javascript for the frontend; the jsTree jQuery plugin for the interactive tree data representation; and Visual Studio Code
   - Makes multiple calls to OpenAI's GPT-4o for LLM processing
 </details>